Anastasia Schipanova

 Anastasia Schipanova is a Russian contemporary artist, model, actress, fashion designer, and beauty pageant titleholder who was crowned Miss Earth Belarus.
 She represented Belarus at Miss Earth 2018 in Manila, Philippines.
 She was also crowned Miss Intercontinental Belarus in 2017 and recognised as one of the top 10 most beautiful women in Russia at Miss Russia 2014.

-As an artist, she’s known for her unique art style, Energy Abstract, and as a psychologist, she’s the founder of the scientific psychological art project "Eternal Life".
+As an artist, she’s known for her art style, Energy Abstract, and as a psychologist, she’s the founder of the scientific-psychological art project "Eternal Life".
 The project aims to maximize life expectancy and explore concepts of immortality while raising consciousness and improving worldviews.

 Early life

 Anastasia Schipanova was born on 11 May 1998 in Moscow, Russia.
 Her Father Andrei Schipanov is a ship captain and her mother Elena Schipanova is an economist.

 She obtained a degree in psychology from the Moscow State University of Technology and Management and then went to the Russian Institute of Theatre Arts to learn acting skills before starting her professional career.